Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

-We remark that the stable configuration $\aa$ (or $\cc$) can also be the target configuration of the energy reduction algorithm by columns.
-In this scenario, one should adjust the condition~\eqref{eq:initialconditionRAC} on the initial condition accordingly, requiring that $\s$ has no particles in columns $c_1$ and $c_2$ (columns $c_0$ and $c_1$, respectively).
+If the target configuration of the energy reduction algorithm by columns is the configuration $\aa$ (or $\cc$) one should adjust the condition~\eqref{eq:initialconditionRAC} on the initial condition accordingly, requiring that $\s$ has no particles in columns $c_1$ and $c_2$ (columns $c_0$ and $c_1$, respectively).
 The offset of rows and columns in the procedures described above should of course be tweaked appropriately.

 We now use the energy reduction algorithms we just introduced to show that the lower bound for the communication height between $\aa$ and $\bb$ given in Proposition~\ref{prop:lowerphiaabb} is sharp, by explicitly giving a path that attains that value. \begin{prop}[Reference path] In the energy landscape corresponding to the hard-core model on the $2K \times 3L$ triangular grid there exists a path $\o^*: \aa \to \bb$ in $\cX$ such that